jurriaan/docparser/README.md

 ## Features

 - XPath and CSS support through Nokogiri
-- Support for loading of URLs throug open-uri
 - Support for parallel processing of the documents
 - 6 Output formats:
   * CSV